Roy-lab/MULCCH/README.md

 Please see our publication in Bioinformatics:
 Z Niu, D Chasman, AJ Eisfeld, Y Kawaoka, S Roy.
 2016.
 Multi-task consensus clustering of genome-wide transcriptomes from related biological conditions.
 Bioinformatics 32 (10), 1509-1517. https://doi.org/10.1093/bioinformatics/btw007

+This code is designed to be run AFTER producing the original Arboretum results for several random initializations on the input data.

+For more information about Arboretum, please see Roy et al, Genome Research 2013 (http://genome.cshlp.org/content/23/6/1039.full).

-There are 2 steps to do the consensus clustering.
+## There are 2 steps to do the consensus clustering on the results from separate inits of Arboretum.
 *********************************************************
 1. compute eigen vector for similarity matrix. => Eigen This code is included in EigenVector.
 We included executable program(Eigen) and an example of usage (runEigen.sh).